DRBrenner/leaflet-challenge/README.md

-# Leaflet Homework - Visualizing Data with Leaflet
+# Leaflet Homework - Visualization using API call and Heat Map

+## Purpose

+The purpose of this homework assignment was to practice more with APIs, heat maps (using Leaflet), and web design.
+The assignment is described in the "Background" section below.

+## Tools Used

+JavaScript, Leaflet, CSS, HTML, API

 ## Background